 This page covers NDA Indian Constitution — Basics with complete concept notes, 20 graded practice MCQs, key points and exam-specific tips.
 Free to study.

-The Constitution has three main parts - the Preamble (introduction), 395 Articles (main rules), and 12 Schedules (detailed lists).
+The Indian Constitution is the supreme law of India.
+It was adopted on 26th November 1949 and came into effect on 26th January 1950.
+Dr. B.R.
+Ambedkar is known as the Father of the Indian Constitution.
+Core Features: The Constitution has three main parts - the Preamble (introduction), 395 Articles (main rules), and 12 Schedules (detailed lists).
 It is the longest written Constitution in the world.
 The Constitution can be changed through amendments.
-So far, 105 amendments have been made
+So far, 105 amendments have been made.

 The Constitution is both rigid and flexible.
 Some parts need special majority (more than 50% votes) to change, while others need simple majority.
 It establishes a federal system with Central and State governments.
 It guarantees Fundamental Rights to all citizens and sets Fundamental Duties.